ms-np/debugging-project-week-1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This section will appear later when I know nore about it
+This section will appear later when I know more about it.

 ### Built With
 Major frameworks that I built my project using (any add-ons/plugins are left for the acknowledgements section).

-This section will appear later when I kknow nore about it
+This section will appear later when I know more about it.

 <!-- GETTING STARTED -->
 ## Getting Started

-If you are **reading** this, you've already made a first step.
+If you are ***reading this***, you've already made a first step.

 ### Prerequisites